install.packages("TileMaker") ## soon!

 that’s left is to discuss how to group tiles.
 For that we have two

-and the bluntly named
+functions: div_maker and the bluntly named

-.
+finisher.
 Individual tiles are put into a

-in order to group them in a row, and then those
+div_maker in order to group them in a row, and then those

-objects are put into a finisher
+div_maker objects are put into a finisher call

 to create one object.
 The finished tile-set either creates a visible